 - Itchy throat

-There are other reasons that people can get a build-up of histamine but we will explore them in future articles.
-For now, let’s focus on the link between DAO, histamine and the menstrual cycle.
+There are various other reasons that people can get a build-up of histamine - genetic SNPs, poor gut health, dehydration etc, but for now this article will focus on the link between the DAO enzyme, histamine and your menstrual cycle.

 Excess histamine and the menstrual cycle

 Histamines get released by the uterus to stimulate necessary contractions during both menstruation and childbirth.
 This is a perfect and essential part of life BUT the more oestrogen we have in our body, the more histamine we produce.
-This can bring about undesirable issues such as excessive contractions which can result in painful cramps and heavier bleeds!
-So if you suffer from an oestrogen dominant condition and painful crampy periods, it may be worthwhile looking into histamine intolerance.
+This means if someone suffers with an oestrogen dominant condition or excess histamine, then undesirable symptoms such as period pain show up from the excessive contractions which can also result in heavier bleeds!

 Interestingly, women who are pregnant often have a complete resolution from their histamine intolerance symptoms because the placenta produces up to 500x the amount of DAO than we normally have circulating.
 This protects the fetus from histamine toxicity and from early contractions.